 In the 2020 edition of Best Value Colleges, Princeton Review ranks Hobart and William Smith Colleges among the nation’s top 25 schools for campus engagement.
-The annual list also recognizes HWS for academics, financial aid and strong career prospects for graduates.
+The annual list also recognizes HWS for academics, financial aid and high job meaning.

 One of only 200 colleges chosen for the 2020 rankings, Hobart and William Smith have been included in the annual Princeton Review list of best-value colleges for five consecutive years.